joebailey26/COM404-Problem-Solving-Through-Programming/README.md

-# com404
+# Python - COM 404
-Repository for university work related to Problem Solving through Programming
+Repository for university work related to Problem Solving through Programming using Python